 Osmosis is the diffusion of water to create equal concentrations of a solution.
 All organisms, whether they are terrestrial, amphibious, or marine, must osmoregulate to create an isotonic solution.
 An isotonic environment keeps an organisms fluids from becoming to diluted, or too concentrated, and helps animals maintain internal balance, or homeostasis.

-and it is visible when they are out of
+Sea Turtles excrete salt by "crying" and it is visible when they are out of the water. |

 Salt glands are organs in reptiles and birds and help in excretion which is how they osmoregulate.
 Salt glands in these organisms are mainly found in the skull area; most likely in the nostrils, mouth, or eyes.
 The salt is moved from the blood to the glands by active transport, and then excreted as a concentrated solution.
 Salt glands in marine animals function in sustaining salt balance, which enables marine vertebrates to drink salt water.